sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx Migration Strategies

-### Q18: What are the best practices for migrating from legacy state management to NgRx or upgrading NgRx versions?
+### Q23: What are the best practices for migrating from legacy state management to NgRx or upgrading NgRx versions?

 **Answer:**
 Migrating to NgRx or upgrading NgRx versions requires careful planning, incremental implementation, and proper testing strategies to ensure smooth transitions.